uds-packages/template/README.md

 # uds-package-metallb

-Zarf package containing a standalone version of [MetalLB](https://metallb.org/) to act as a standalone load-balancer or be a pre-req to DUBBD.
+Zarf package containing a standalone version of [MetalLB](https://metallb.org/) to act as a standalone load-balancer or be a pre-req to UDS Core.

 ## Prerequisites